noidexe/Enjin-Coin-Documentation/docs/unity.md

 **Transfer Fee Settings**

 * **NONE**: No Transfer fees are charged when this item changes hands.

-* **PER_CRYPTO_ITEM**: Transfer fee per item changing hands in ENJ.
+* **PER_CRYPTO_ITEM**: Transfer fee *per item* changing hands, in ENJ.
+For example, if an `Apple` has a `0.1 ENJ` fee per item and `0xPAT` sends 10 apples to `0xERIC`, `0xPAT` would be charged 1 ENJ for the transaction that would go to the `0xCREATOR` of the apple.

-* **PER_TRANSFER**: Transfer fee per *transfer* when changing hands in ENJ.
+* **PER_TRANSFER**: Transfer fee per *transfer* when changing hands, in ENJ.
+For example, if a `Banana` has a `0.1 ENJ` fee per transfer and `0xPAT` sends 10 bananas to `0xERIC`, `0xPAT` would be charged 0.1 ENJ for the transaction that would go to the `0xCREATOR` of the banana.
 * **RATIO_CUT**: Fungible Items only.
 A % cut of the total items is subtracted from the total for the dev, with the sender paying the total price.
 For example, if transferring 500 gold with a 10% ratio cut (0.1) the recipient would get 450 gold and the dev 50 gold, with the sender paying 500 total for the transaction.
 Another example:

 `day_of_subscription` has RATIO_CUT of 100 (results in 1% cut to creator)
 `0xPAT` sends 10000 `day_of_subscription` to `0xERIC`
 Result: `0xERIC` gets 9,900 items and `0xCREATOR` gets 100.

 * **RATIO_EXTRA**: Fungible items only.
-A tax that is charged ON TOP of of everything.
+A tax that is charged ON TOP of everything.
 For example if transferring 500 gold with a 10% ratio extra the recipient would get 500 gold, the dev 50 gold, and the sender pays 550 gold total for the transaction.
 Another example:
 `gold` has RATIO_EXTRA fees of 1,500 (15%)
 0xPAT sends 4000 `gold` to `0xERIC`
 Result: `0xPAT` loses 4,600 `gold`, `0xERIC` receives 4000, `0xCREATOR` receives 600.

-* **TYPE_COUNT**: Not used in v1.

 **Transfer Fee (ENJ or %)**
-The transfer fee, in ENJ or % of items, based on your transfer fee settings.
+The transfer fee, in ENJ or % of nonfungible items, based on your transfer fee settings.

 **Melt Fee Ratio**
 This is the current percentage of ENJ that the player will received upon melting the item.
 The remaining ENJ goes to the creator.